medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 This is still a fixed depth, not recursion: a group's internal levels 3/4 cannot themselves contain another named, anchorable group, and a group array cannot itself contain another group array.
-Depth is capped deliberately, for the same reason as originally — a group's internal AND/OR structure is exactly as expressive as the CNF/DNF a group array's own AND already provides (see §2), so nothing is lost by capping it there, and a fixed, shallow shape is far easier to debug and to translate into CQL/Delta Lake SQL than an open-ended tree.
+Depth is capped deliberately, for the same reason as originally — between a group's internal AND-of-OR and the OR-of-AND that levels 1 and 2 provide above it (see §2), every boolean shape is already reachable, so nothing is lost by capping it there, and a fixed, shallow shape is far easier to debug and to translate into CQL/Delta Lake SQL than an open-ended tree.

 ## 2. When you actually need a second group in one array, or a second array

 **A second group inside one group array** is only ever created because something needs a separate, addressable identity to participate in an anchor relationship (§4).
-It is not an alternative way to express ordinary boolean combination — that capability lives in a single group's own `criteria` (levels 3/4), which already reproduces the full old CNF/DNF shape on its own.
+It is not an alternative way to express ordinary boolean combination — that capability lives in a single group's own `criteria` (levels 3/4), an AND of ORs on either side.

 **A second group array** is created when two (or more) requirements are genuine alternatives — a patient should qualify by satisfying *either* one, not both.
-Before level 1 existed, "exclude if X, or exclude if Y" with no time relation between them had to stay inside one group's own `criteria` (`{ "criteria": [ [X], [Y] ] }`, OR internally per the exclusion polarity in §1) — `group-excl-organ-failure` in the worked example is exactly this case, and it's *still* the right shape when X and Y share the same (lack of) time constraint: splitting into two group arrays just to express an ordinary OR, when nothing about anchoring differs between the branches, adds structure without buying anything.
-Reach for a second group array specifically when the alternatives need genuinely different anchoring — different anchors, or none at all on one side — which a single group's `criteria` has no way to express, even with multiple `relativeTimeRestrictions` entries (§4): those combine via AND-intersection onto one shared matching resource, never OR between alternatives, and whatever window results
+A plain OR between single criteria does not need one: "exclude if X, or exclude if Y" with no time relation between them is one group whose `criteria` are `[[X, Y]]`, a single level-4 OR, which is what `group-excl-organ-failure` in the worked examples is.
+Splitting that into two group arrays adds structure without buying anything.
+Reach for a second group array when the alternatives are *compound* — each one a conjunction in its own right, which level 3's AND cannot disjoin — or when they need genuinely different anchoring — different anchors, or none at all on one side — which a single group's `criteria` has no way to express, even with multiple `relativeTimeRestrictions` entries (§4): those combine via AND-intersection onto one shared matching resource, never OR between alternatives, and whatever window results